prifina-admin/internal-docs/component-development/README.md

 Use existing [Blend components](https://github.com/prifina/blend-ui) as your ‘building blocks’ components when available (NOTE: Always use the latest alpha-package version, and not the normal 'latest' version labeled by GitHub).

-> to get your plan checked and validated, before potentially wasting time on creating anything redundant<br>
+> to get your plan checked and validated, before potentially wasting time on creating anything redundant
 > this is important particularly on your first component, further components follow the same approach.

 ### 5. Develop Based on Approved Plan